mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 trained leader will lead, noble or not.
 However, when the question of chain of command comes up, noble rank can be important.
-No military officer will place his troops under the command of some random person in an expensive suit but a noble, as the emperor’s representative, might be able to persuade others to accept his authority over the situation for the duration of the crisis.
+No military officer will place his troops under the command of some random person in an expensive suit but a noble, as the emperor's representative, might be able to persuade others to accept his authority over the situation for the duration of the crisis.
 All involved will have to justify their actions, of course.
 Thus taking control of a situation depends very much on the rank of the noble, his reputation, and his ability to persuade others to follow him.
-And of course, how much sense he’s talking.
+And of course, how much sense he's talking.
 As a general rule, an Imperial knight passing through a small backwater town when a major disaster breaks is more likely to be able to take charge – and to need to do so – than if he is caught up in a crisis somewhere that has a well–organised hierarchy in place.
-Noble power is thus rather limited outside the noble’s own sphere of influence.
+Noble power is thus rather limited outside the noble's own sphere of influence.
 Many nobles do not even have a sphere of influence outside their own estates, though they may be able to exert influence through contacts, money and their name.
 Noble Courts and The Imperial Moot
-Traditionally the term ‘court’ meant a place where issues were resolved and disputes settled.
+Traditionally the term 'court' meant a place where issues were resolved and disputes settled.
 The meaning drifted over the centuries, coming to refer to a court of law.
 However, the courts of Imperial nobles are indeed places where matters are resolved.